 I am delighted that I am actually painting in the studio during the winter months.
 My mental-health suffers badly at this time, especially these last few years.
 The situation has improved though.
 It’s not perfect, but I am able to function again thanks to professional help.
 It’s fantastic to be regularly painting again

 I painted this watercolour from a photo I’d taken during the summer.
 It’s a bit of a cheat, the couple were never there.
 I think that’s called creative licence.
 I really do prefer to paint outdoors, to be in nature.
 It’s -8 celsius outside here in Stockholm, and it’s snowing.
 The studio feels pretty good right now.

-Click below if you would like to see image at full-size.
+Click the image below if you would like to see the full sized watercolour.

 I like this motiv a lot.
 It was fun to paint.
 I am experimenting with Daniel Smith high granulation colours.
 I think this has the feeling or the mood I want to attain with my paintings.
 It’s not often I am happy with my work but I like this one. 😃

 Click the image below to see the full-sized image.

 The story behind this painting is that it just wasn’t working out.

 So I ripped the picture in half horizontally and saved the top half, the sky along with the tops of the trees.
 There used to be houses along a shoreline on the bottom half.
 It was this that sucked and had to go.